 We define ARR as the revenue customers contractually committed to over the following 12 months assuming no increases or reductions in their subscriptions.
 ARR excludes services and pay-as-you-go arrangements.
 Similar to RPO, ARR as a metric is not necessarily indicative of future revenue growth because it does not account for the timing of customers' consumption or future expansion.
 Large customer relationships lead to scale and operating leverage in our business model.
 Compared with smaller customers, large customers present a greater opportunity for us because they have larger budgets, greater potential for migrating more applications over time, and a wider range of potential use cases for data in motion.
 As a measure of our ability to scale with our customers and attract large enterprises to our offering, we count the number of customers that contributed \$100,000 or greater in ARR as of period end.
 Our customer count may also fluctuate due to acquisitions, consolidations, spin-offs, and other market activity.
-We had 734, 513, and 337 customers with \$100,000 or greater in ARR as of December 31, 2021, 2020, and 2019, respectively.
+We had 991, 734, and 513 customers with \$100,000 or greater in ARR as of December 31, 2022, 2021, and 2020, respectively.

 From time to time, we may refine our methodology of calculating ARR.
 We have included, and continue to include, annualized overages in our calculation of ARR.
 Customers are contractually committed to pay overages plus the minimum contractually committed amount.
 Beginning in the third quarter of 2021, we refined our methodology of calculating ARR to only include overages above the contractually committed ARR, to align with how our management assesses ARR internally.
-This change in methodology had an immaterial impact to historical amounts presented, which have not been retroactively adjusted.
+This change in methodology had an immaterial impact to amounts presented prior to the third quarter of 2021, which have not been retroactively adjusted.